|

 Child support is not deductible by the non custodial parent and are not counted as income to the custodial parent.
 See IRS Publication 504 for more information.

-The article "New York Child Support: How to Calculate Basic Child Support and add-ons" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "New York Child Support: How to Calculate Basic Child Support and add-ons" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.